fredli74/hashbox/README.md

 **Start the server**

-`./hashbox-freebsd-amd64 [-port=<port>] [-data=<path>] [-idx=<path>]`
+`./hashbox-freebsd-amd64 [-port=<port>] [-data=<path>] [-index=<path>]`

-Optional arguments data and idx will tell the server where to keep the storage files.
-Metadata and index will be saved under the idx path (if specified, otherwise data).
-If possible you should put these files on fast storage such as SSD as they are used for every single access.
+Optional arguments data and index will tell the server where to keep all data and index/metadata files.
+If possible the index path should be put on fast storage such as SSD as they are used for every single access.
+These files can also be recreated from the data files by running the -repair command.

 **Run a garbage collect (GC)**